 Invasive plant species are species that do not naturally occur in the Netherlands.
 These exotics are usually brought into the country by human activity.
 This could be by accident, for example as part of a cargo from abroad, or intentional, such as the trade in exotic pond and garden plants.
-A small minority of exotics feel quite at home in their new environment, establish themselves permanently here and quickly multiply.
-These are known as invasive species.
+A small minority of exotics feel quite at home in their new environment, establish themselves permanently here and quickly multiply due to the lack of natural enemies such as bacteria, fungi, insects and competing plant species.
+Then we speak of invasive species.
+These species cause a lot of damage and nuisance because they are highly invasive and difficult to combat.

 Bank and aquatic species